 When we are the secondary payor, we will determine our allowance.
-After the primary plan pays, we will pay what is left of our allowance or up to our regular benefit, whichever is less.
+After the primary plan processes the benefit, we will pay what is left of our allowance or up to our regular benefit, whichever is less.
 We will not pay more than our allowance.
 The combined payments from both plans may not equal the entire amount billed by the provider.
 In certain circumstances, when there is no adverse effect on you (that is, you do not pay any more), we may also take advantage of any provider discount arrangements your primary plan may have and pay only the difference between the primary plan's payment and the amount the provider has agreed to accept as payment in full from the primary plan.

-Please see Section 4, Your costs for covered services, for more information about how we pay claims.
+Please see Section 4, Your Costs for Covered Services, for more information about how we pay claims.